Neural Operator Feedback for a First-Order PIDE with Spatially-Varying State Delay: Approximation of the Neural Operator Controller with DeepONet

 \section{Approximation of the Neural Operator Controller with DeepONet}

-The DeepONet approximation theorem \cite{lu2021learning} underpins the use of DeepONet-based controllers.
-This theorem stipulates the operator approximated by the DeepONet must be continuous, with the Lipschitz continuity specially enabling the estimation of approximation errors based on the network's parameters. \begin{definition} The kernel operator $\mathcal{K}: \mathcal{D} \mapsto C^0(\mathcal{T}_1)$ with
+The DeepONet approximation theorem \cite{lu2021learning} provide the theoretical basis for using DeepONet-based controllers.
+This theorem stipulates the operator approximated by the DeepONet must be continuous, with Lipschitz continuity specially enabling the estimation of approximation errors based on the network's parameters. \begin{definition} The kernel operator $\mathcal{K}: \mathcal{D} \mapsto C^0(\mathcal{T}_1)$ with